fossasia/susi_linux/docs/development_device_handout.md

 ### Usage
 * To speak to the SUSI.AI speaker, say 'susi' and wait for the 'bing' sound
 * After you hear the sound, talk to susi.

+### Problems and Fixes
+The development device may crash and never work again.
+Here is what may happend:
+* The Raspberry Pi has a huge underpower-problem.
+Because the processor drains a lot of current and the power must be shared with the speaker amplifier, it may happen that applications crash at any time in the development device.
+It may even happen during startup.
+You can recognize this if the red LED goes off.
+* There may be unresolved bugs, configuration mistakes and whatever you might imagine.
+This is a development device and it is supposed to be the plattform to investigate this.

+To get the device running anyway, you can do the following:
+* connect a ethernet cable between the raspberry pi and your computer
+* connect to the device with `ssh pi@raspberrypi.local`.
+The password is `raspberry`.
+* cd into the application folder: `cd SUSI.AI/susi_linux/`
+* you can manually start the Susi linux client now with (i.e.) `nohup python3 -m main &`
+* if you want to redefine the wifi hotspot, run `cd access_point` and `sudo ./wifi_search.sh <ssid> <pw>`.
+This writes the information about the wifi access point into `/etc/wpa_supplicant/wpa_supplicant.conf`
+* if you have not configured the device using the android client or the android client crashes, you can trigger the re-start after hot spot configuration with `sudo ./rwap.sh`.
+The device will restart then in anonymous mode, that means your device is not connected to your Susi account and may share memory with all other anonymous users.